JeschkeLab/autoDEER/_sources/source/autoEPR/Getting_Started.rst.txt

 Whilst you can always write your own, many common sequences come as default in autoEPR.
-For a full list of standard sequences sees the :doc:`API Reference <Reference>`.
+For a full list of standard sequences sees the :ref:`sequences <Sequences>`.
 Here we will look at a simple Hahn-Echo experiment.

 .. code-block:: python